isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 In the second case, lease renewal, two DDNS requests are issued: one request to remove entries for the previous FQDN, and a second request to add entries for the new FQDN.
-In the third case, a lease release - a single DDNS request - to remove its entries will be made.
+In the third case, a lease release - a single DDNS request - to remove its entries is made.

 As for the first case, the decisions involved when granting a new lease are more complex.
 When a new lease is granted, :iscman:`kea-dhcp4` generates a